-Qortbawi said that the INC's members are taking into consideration the observations of the State Shura Council, but stressed that it will be an independent and non-governmental body.
-He added that its members will include judges as well as representatives of the Red Cross and the families of the missing.
+Qortbawi said that the INC is taking into consideration the observations of the Shura Council, but stressed that it will be an independent and nongovernmental body.
+He added that its members would include judges as well as representatives of the Red Cross and the families of the missing.